metaplex-foundation/docs/docs/03-guides/01-auction-house/definition.md

 Meaning the Public Key you set in the `authority` section of the `CreateAuction House` instruction is the `Authority` that can update the auction house.
 Metaplex uses this `Authority` pattern in many contracts to create `Access Control` on certain features and functions.
 When you create an auction house, you can set the following parameters:

 - Treasury Withdraw Destination - The wallet that receives the Auction House fees.
-- Fee Withdraw Destination - A wallet that is used to pay for Solana fees for the seller and buyer if the marketplace choses to execute the sale in the background.
+- Fee Withdraw Destination - A wallet that is used to pay for Solana fees for the seller and buyer if the marketplace chooses to execute the sale in the background.
 - Seller Fee Basis Points - The share of the sale the auction house takes on all NFTs.
 - Requires Sign Off - The auction house must sign all sales orders.
 - Can Change Sale Price - If the buyer intentionally lists their NFT for a price of 0 the Auction House can change the sale price to match a matching Bid that is greater than 0.
 This allows the Auction house to do complicated order matching to find the best price for the seller.